UCSC-Treehouse/Essential-skills-for-Treehouse-computational-research/Chapter-Instructions/Chapter_00_Instructions.md

 Next, you want to install `renv`, which captures the packages and versions your project uses, aiding in reproducibility.

 Open RStudio.
-The “Console” tab is where you can run R commands interactively.
+The “Console” tab is where you can ran R commands interactively.
 You can type code here and press “Enter” to see immediate results.
 This is where we will begin in Chapter 0.